 11. Real Life with Flat Form

 Moreover, typography will be actively involved in the design trend.
-In pursuit of more impactful graphic designs, expect to see more photographic images where the typography is an active part of the design interacting with real life objects and people.
+In pursuit of more impactful graphic designs, expect to see more photographic images where the typography is an active part of the design interacting with real-life objects and people.
 Take a key headline and blend it with a captivating image.

 12. Creative Portrait Design

 Time for a new photoshoot?
-Well this is the perfect time to consider a non traditional approach to portrait photography and design.
+Well, this is the perfect time to consider a non-traditional approach to portrait photography and design.
 Portrait photography is one of the most traditional genres of photography.
 As a result, some of those conventional standards have held on till today.
 In 2020 expect to see more businesses thinking differently about the way they create portrait photographs of themselves or their teams.
 Thinking creatively about how you want your customers to perceive you or your team could help them convert.
 Stepping away from stiff and cold corporate shots and having more fun can help you stand out in the crowd.
-This can be achieved within a photoshoot or through the creative genius of a design team that can manipulate and add brand personality to your images.
+This can be achieved within a photoshoot or through the creative genius of a design team that can manipulate and adds brand personality to your images.

 13. AR & VR

 Design in today’s world must be able to create a seamless, almost real-life experience.
 This is what brands and companies are currently developing through Augmented reality (AR) and virtual reality (VR) technology.
-These new reality’s will be constantly changing the way design functions.
+These new realities will be constantly changing the way design functions.

 AR and VR fill the gap between physical and online shopping.
-This trend ties closely with 3D design, as brands use 3D models of their products to demonstrate how that product would look like in real life.
+This trend ties closely with 3D design, as brands use 3D models of their products to demonstrate how that product would look in real life.